Mother of Violence: Live performances

+In 1980, Gabriel performed the song on his tour promoting his third solo album, where Lynne Hanna of New Musical Express called the rendition "superb", saying that the "childish ululations at the end" were "exquisitely chilling".
+"Mother of Violence" was later played on Gabriel's 2007 Warm Up Tour, with his daughter Melanie handling lead vocals.

 Brian Eno cover

 In 2010, Gabriel released an album of orchestral covers titled Scratch My Back, which included a cover of David Bowie's "Heroes".
 The original concept of this project was to engage in a song exchange where the artists covered on Scratch My Back would return the favour by recording their rendition of a Gabriel composition, which would be released the companion album And I'll Scratch Yours.
 Bowie ultimately did not contribute to this project, so Brian Eno, who co-wrote "Heroes", tackled this responsibility instead.
 Eno's planned to cover Gabriel's "In Your Eyes", but then settled on "Mother of Violence" after he ruled out "Don't Break This Rhythm", the B-side to "Sledgehammer".
 For his rendition, Eno primarily handled the vocal delivery with a spoken word approach.